Peechankai: Plot

 S. Muthu alias Smoothu is a famous left-handed pickpocket who operates along with his gang Reeta and Ravi in Chennai.
-He does have some ethics, but a sudden accident causes him to suffer a brain injury which results alien hand syndrome (AHS).
+He does have some ethics, but a sudden accident causes him to suffer a brain injury which results in alien hand syndrome (AHS).
 Smoothu's left hand stops obeying his command and gets a mind of its own.
-It becomes his moral self, stopping him from doing wrong things.
-He needs 3 Lakh rupees to cure his condition, so he takes up an assignment from a team of gangsters to steal a politician's phone.
+It becomes his moral self, stopping him from doing the wrong things.
+He needs 3 lakh (300,000) rupees to cure his condition, so he takes up an assignment from a team of gangsters to steal a politician's phone.
 What happens next is a series of mishap comedies caused by his alien hand, which at last triumphs over the evil forces (the politician and gangsters).